 Title I is the largest federal education program.
-Major requirements in No Child Left Behind are outlined in Title I - Adequate Yearly Progress (AYP), teacher and paraprofessional requirements, accountability, sanctions for schools designated for improvement, standards and assessments, annual state report cards, professional development, and parent involvement.
-Beginning in FY17 the PUA reflects a progressive weight increase based on the percentage of economically disadvantaged students at a campus.
-The progressive weight calculation method will continue in FY19.
+Major requirements outlined in Every Student Succeeds Act (ESSA) are teacher and paraprofessional requirements, accountability, sanctions for schools designated for improvement, standards and assessments, annual state report cards, professional development and parent involvement.
+The PUA reflects a progressive weight increase based on the percentage of economically disadvantaged students at a campus.
 The progressive PUA includes a portion earmarked for summer school program.